-You can’t miss this restaurant on the western side of Athlone, near the castle - its vivid yellow exterior walls on two sides of a street corner and red doors and windows mark it out very easily.
-The reception has recently been moved downstairs, allowing room for seating more happy diners upstairs.
+You can’t miss this restaurant on the western side of Athlone, near the castle.
+Its vivid yellow exterior walls on two sides of a street corner and red doors and windows make it a beacon for hungry diners.

-Kin Khao Thai is run by Irishman Adam Lyons and his Thai wife Janya - Janya’s family is steeped in the restaurant and food tradition – her grandmother opened a restaurant in northern Thailand and her parents own restaurants and butcher shops in Bangkok – so you know you’re in for a real treat here.
+Kin Khao Thai is run by Irishman Adam Lyons and his Thai wife, Janya.
+Janya’s family is steeped in the restaurant and food tradition – her grandmother opened a restaurant in northern Thailand and her parents own restaurants and butcher shops in Bangkok – so you know you’re in for a real treat here.

 Their restaurant has a foot in two worlds – the chefs are all Thai but almost all the ingredients are Irish.
 All meat, poultry and seafood are Irish and they use local suppliers as much as possible, including vegetables.

 The menu offers a comprehensive range of starters, soups, salads, curries, stir-fries, vegetarian dishes, rice and noodles as well as a selection of Janya’s favourite dishes.
 Whether you’re looking for a creamy coconut curry from the south or a sharp, spicy dish from the north, you’ll find it here.

 Flavours sing with fresh herbs, chillis and spices.
 The paneang curry, for example, is rich and creamy but not heavy, shot through with bright flavour from the Thai basil, kaffir lime leaves and a slow-burning kick from the chillies.
 Sautéed beef with peanut sauce is one of Janya’s favourite dishes and is lifted by the snap of fresh vegetables.